 |Class Graduation Year||

 |On-Time Graduation Rate|

-*Current data represents any exams completed from May through August 2020.
-Additional NAPLEX results for the Class of 2020 will be reported in Spring 2021.
+*Current data represents any exams completed from May 2020 through February 2021.